Cosmic-Chatter/Constellation/control_server/README.md

 By clicking the "Clear data" button, you can erase the existing data.
 This action cannot be undone.

 ## Integrating with **_Constellation_**
-The control server communicates with `component`s using HTTP requests.
+Control Server communicates with `component`s using HTTP requests.
 Connecting a custom `component` is as simple as sending and receiving the appropriate requests.

 ### Required actions